LazoCoder/Pokemon-Terminal/README.md

 - [Distutils (System-wide)](#distutils-system-wide)

 Notes:
-- Your distro might include pip in a different package then Python, make sure to have that installed and running when calling `pip3.6` if you want to install using it.
+- Linux users: Your distro might include pip in a different package than Python, make sure to have that installed and running when calling `pip3` if you want to install using it.
 - npm installation obviously requires to have [Node.js](https://nodejs.org/) installed.

 ## pip (System-wide)

-Run `sudo pip3.6 install git+https://github.com/LazoCoder/Pokemon-Terminal.git`.
+Run `sudo pip3 install git+https://github.com/LazoCoder/Pokemon-Terminal.git` on Linux and macOS or `pip3 install git+https://github.com/LazoCoder/Pokemon-Terminal.git` with administrator permissions on Windows.
 When the command completes, it's installed and ready to go!

 ## pip (Per-User)

-You can install it with pip for a single user with `pip3.6 install --user git+https://github.com/LazoCoder/Pokemon-Terminal.git`.
-You might want to add `~/.local/bin` to your PATH to be able to call `pokemon` and `ichooseyou` everywhere.
+You can install it with pip for a single user with `pip3 install --user git+https://github.com/LazoCoder/Pokemon-Terminal.git`.
+You might want to add `~/.local/bin` on Linux and macOS or `%AppData%\Python\Python3X\Scripts` (replace X by the minor Python version you are running.
+For example, Python 3.7 users will want `Python37`) on Windows to your PATH to be able to call `pokemon` and `ichooseyou` everywhere.

 ## npm (Per-User)

 You can install in any (npm-supported) OS using `npm install --global pokemon-terminal`.
 That's it, you're done!

+Make sure you also have Python installed, `npm` won't automagically do that for you.

 ## Distutils (System-wide)

-You can clone or [download](https://github.com/LazoCoder/Pokemon-Terminal/archive/master.zip) this repo, and run `sudo python3.6 setup.py install` at the root of the repo.
+You can clone or [download](https://github.com/LazoCoder/Pokemon-Terminal/archive/master.zip) this repo, and run `sudo python3 setup.py install` on Linux and macOS or `py -3 setup.py install` with administrator permissions on Windows at the root of the repo.

 # Usage